A week-long street photography workshop in Mumbai with In-Public photographer Maciej Dakowicz.

 The participants of the workshop are responsible for all travel costs, including the visa, air tickets, food, accommodation and local transport.
-Luckily India is still a very affordable place to be and total weekly travel spendings are usually around £150.
-The group will stay in an affordable, clean, full of character, friendly and well located hotel in South Mumbai.
-Participants may also stay in one of the very high standard hotels nearby if they wish so.
-The total cost of such an adventure (including Maciej’s fee) should be around £1500 (when flying from the UK for around £500 and staying in the hotel for £20-£30 per night).
+Luckily India is still a very affordable place to be.
+Daily spendings are less than £10 most of the time.
+The group will stay in an affordable, clean, full of character, friendly and well located hotel in South Mumbai, with room prices between £20 and £30.
+Participants may also stay in one of the high standard hotels nearby if they wish so.

 Maciej’s photos from Mumbai shot on the previous photo adventures (each taken while shooting with a workshop participant) and during other visits to this fascinating metropolis:

 Please also take a look at the reports from previous workshops for behind the scene photos and pictures taken by the students.

 Before settling down in Mumbai Maciej visited India more than 10 times, so he is very experienced at photographing in this country.
 He has organised and lead around 10 Indian workshops so far and they all have been very successful (not only according to the participants – Maciej thinks the same).

 Maciej is an experienced Polish photographer, traveller and gallerist based in Mumbai, India.
 He holds a PhD in computer science, but abandoned science to focus on photography.
 He is one of the founders of Third Floor Gallery in Cardiff, a member of the Wideangle travel photo agency, the international street photography collective In-Public and the un-posed Polish street photography collective.
 He has worked on various photographic projects in the UK and abroad and his interests are in documentary, travel and street photography.